Trumpton and Beswick came together very late in the day in 2001.

 But maybe I just got carried away with all the Beswick hype and expected too much.

-Because it's easy to forget they only cost £40 each when new,and should be judged accordingly.
+And it's easy to forget they only cost £40 when new,so they were hardly high-end pieces of art.

 Final thought ........